yufanzhouonline/HiSIF/README.md

 done

-6. Can HiSIF be used for non-human organism?
+6. Can HiSIF be used for non-human organism such as mouse, rat and so on?

 Yes.
 HiSIF can be used for any kinds of organism.